MAD-I-T/magento-actions/README.md

     process: 'security-scan-files'
 ```

-To scan the magento2 installed third parties modules for known vulnerabilities using [sansecio/magevulndb](https://github.com/sansecio/magevulndb), the job can be set up as follows:
+To scan the magento2 installed third parties modules for known vulnerabilities using [sansecio/magevulndb](https://github.com/sansecio/magevulndb), the job's step can be set up as follows:

 For magento 2.4.x